 I have been a professional in the field of digital 3D Visualization and Animation for the past 17 years, and the technologies we use to create synthetic imagery have developed dramatically during this period.
 The profession that is traditionally named “Computer Graphics”, can today rightfully be named “Virtual Photography”.

 At the beginning of my career, photo-realistic rendering was impossible to perform on a reasonably priced desktop PC workstation.
-Today thing are very different.
+Today things are very different.
 In the early years, the process of digital 3D rendering produced images of a completely graphic nature.
 No one back than would mistake a synthetic 3D rendering for being a real-world photograph.

 About 12 years ago, the development of desktop CPU performance and the advent of 3D rendering software that use Ray-Tracing* processes have made possible a revolution in the ability to render photo-realistic images on desktop PC’s.
 The term “photo-realistic” simply means that an uninformed viewer might mistake the synthetically generated image for a real-world photo, but it doesn’t mean the image is an accurate representation of the way a photograph of the subject would look if it were really existing in the world.
 For a computer generated image to faithfully represent how a real-world photo would look, it’s not enough for the rendering to be photo-realistic, it also needs to be physically correct and photo-metric.